 What is the evidence for the effectiveness and safety of yoga in RA?

-There is a growing body of evidence suggesting that yoga provides benefits in terms of general health, including reduction of stress and improvement of mood, increased breath volume, reduction of heart rate, and increased muscular strength, a benefit which may help to protect joints.2
+In addition, there is a growing body of evidence suggesting that yoga provides benefits in terms of general health, including reduction of stress and improvement of mood, increased breath volume, reduction of heart rate, and increased muscular strength, a benefit which may help to protect joints.2

 Resources for starting yoga

-While questions remain concerning the effectiveness of yoga in terms of improving the symptoms of RA, the practice does appear to provide real benefit in terms of general health and joint health.
-Importantly, it also appears to be safe when one practices yoga carefully and under proper supervision.
 If you are interested in trying yoga, talk to your doctor first to get his or her OK.
 Your doctor may know of a yoga instructor in your area who is experienced in teaching yoga to individuals with RA and who can make adaptations in postures and exercises to accommodate any physical limitation you may have.